 For me it is the quality of the therapeutic relationship between counsellor and client that is the most important factor in how successful counselling will be and so with this in mind I offer you a warm, respectful and accepting relationship without judgement or criticism.

 As a qualified Psychotherapeutic Counsellor I work with a wide range of emotional and mental health difficulties, including depression, anger, self harm, eating disorders, low self esteem, anxiety, stress, attachment, relationship and parenting difficulties, bereavement and loss.
-I counsel adults, adolescents and children in my own private practice, I am a qualified supervisor and am Clinical Manager for Help Counselling Charity in Notting Hill.
+I counsel adults, couples, adolescents and children in my own private practice, I am a qualified supervisor and am Clinical Manager for Help Counselling Charity in Notting Hill.

 When working with clients I use an Integrative Relational approach, drawing upon a range of different theories, including Gestalt, Mindfulness and Attachment based therapies.
 With children, and where appropriate with adult clients, I may incorporate the Expressive Arts.
 This gentle and playful form of therapy entails meeting each individual client where they are in each moment and may involve the use of art materials, clay, sand tray, music, poetry, creative writing, games, puppets and movement.